CodeSchwert/gsu-guide-frontend/README.md

     yarn start
     ```

-4. Open the React app your browser of choice: http://localhost:3000
+4. Open the React app in your browser of choice: http://localhost:3000